ASICS Gel-Kayano 32 Review (2026): 200+ Miles Tested — Gold Standard of Stability

 Can I use the Kayano 32 for walking?

 Yes.
-The APMA approval covers both running and walking.
-The 4D Guidance System and PureGEL cushioning provide all-day comfort and support.
-The 500-600 mile durability makes it extremely cost-effective for daily walkers.
-Honestly, at 10.9 oz it is heavier than dedicated walking shoes.
+The APMA approval covers both, and I’ve found it excellent for recovery walks.
+The 4D Guidance System and PureGEL cushioning provide all-day comfort, though at 10.9 oz it is heavier than dedicated walking shoes.

 How long does the Kayano 32 last?